-The Folk Art Center is the most popular attraction on the Parkway and is operated in partnership with the Southern Highland Craft Guild.
+The Folk Art Center is one of the most popular attractions on the Parkway and is operated in partnership with the Southern Highland Craft Guild.
 The center showcases the finest in traditional and contemporary crafts, and visitors can see daily craft demonstrations from March through December.

 The Blue Ridge Parkway Visitor Center near Asheville is a good place to start your journey.
 Check out the fascinating 22-foot interactive Parkway map, watch an award-winning movie about the roadway, and shop for books, clothing, souvenirs and collectibles.

 Asheville’s famed Biltmore is a must-see for all travelers.
-Besides exploring the vast estate, you can meander through the property’s gardens, visit the winery, pet the animals at River Bend Farm, and much more.
+Besides exploring the vast estate, you can meander through the property’s gardens, visit the winery, pet the animals at Antler Hill Farm and much more.

 The North Carolina Arboretum is where you can – and should – stop and smell the flowers.
-You can also enjoy 10 miles of hiking and biking trails, learn about the art of bonsai, enjoy lunch in The Savory Thyme Café, and much more.
+You can also enjoy 10-plus miles of hiking and biking trails, learn about the art of bonsai, enjoy lunch at Bent Creek Bistro and much more.

 Mount Pisgah provides relaxation at the Pisgah Inn, one of the only places along the Parkway that offers sit-down dining and lodging.
 It’s also known for beautiful sunrises and excellent hiking.